nabakin/reddit-overwatch-bug-bot/README.md

-A spontanious Reddit bot that aims to help out the mods of /r/Overwatch by raising awareness of the official Blizzard support forum.
-It's simple, efficient, and expandable.
+A spontanious Reddit bot that aims to help out the mods of /r/Overwatch by raising awareness of the official Blizzard support forums.
+It's simple, fast, and efficient.

 ### Dependencies: